bennystone/mlb_analytics/wiki/README.md

 ## Customization

 Update the following placeholders in the documentation:
-- `yourusername` - Your GitHub username
+- `bennystone` - Your GitHub username
 - `mlb-analytics-api-xxxxx-uc.a.run.app` - Your actual API URL
 - `mlb-analytics-dashboard-xxxxx-uc.a.run.app` - Your actual dashboard URL